bryanwoods/obfuscator/README.md

 * Move away from iterating through all records and calling update_attributes.
 Better: finding in batches.
 Best: Generating a giant update_all.
-* Definite jankiness with the Dsl (especially that you can't pass multiple overwrite/format blocks in one parent block currently)
+* Fix jankiness with the Dsl (especially that you can't pass multiple overwrite/format blocks in one parent block currently)
+* Reflect on model validations to ensure generated data is valid